Nadybot/aochatproxy/README.md

 Optionally, the bot connected may send a `Ping` packet to the proxy with a body of `{"cmd": "capabilities"}` to determine whether the proxy supports legacy of futureproof messaging.

-aochatproxy currently returns this (with different values possible in default-mode, workers and started-at):
+aochatproxy currently returns this (in another `Ping` packet, with different values possible in default-mode, workers and started-at):

 ```json
 {